koualsky/jumping-duck/README.md

 # Jumping Duck
-A simple project showing the principles of clean architecture.
+A simple project to present the principles of clean architecture.

 # Ticket's